dev-xiligroup/doxy-doxy-wpcs/CommentCalls Package/README.md

 This package is a new big upgrade of Comment Filters package.
 The main script uses 7 scripts in modules folder.

 ## history
+**v 210512** - edit settings and more
+- more methods in CommentClass - " ".join() replace loop
+- possible to edit settings, key bindings and command Palette via menu or palette…

 **v 210508** - More OOP - a new branch named 00P-210508

-comment is now a class and sub classes with instanciate and build() method
+- comment is now a class and sub classes with instanciate and build() method

 **v 210503** - New name, New source’s structure